 These may reduce the volume of the hippocampus, the part of the brain that affects how we react to emotions.
 When the hippocampus shrinks, this may lead to symptoms of depression.

-A doctor may prescribe the following treatments for depression.
+A doctor may prescribe the

 There are many different anxiety disorders, each with their own symptoms, but common signs include: